alexmacarthur/macarthur-me-gatsby/src/posts/creating-a-map-method-for-objects-strings-sets-and-maps/index.md

 ## What if we want to `map()` over the values of an _object_?

 As it stands, you can’t.
-There’s no `.map()` method on the `Object` prototype for us to use out of the box.
-So, let’s make that a thing.
-Afterward, we'll be able to do something like this:
+There’s no `.map()` method that exists on any object for us to use out of the box.
+But, thanks to [prototypal inheritance](https://medium.com/@kevincennis/prototypal-inheritance-781bccc97edb), JavaScript provides a way to make that happen.
+We're gonna try it out, so that afterward, we'll be able to do something like this:

 ```javascript
 let oldObject = {